Skip to main content

 China–United States trade war

-An economic conflict between China and the United States has been ongoing since January 2018, when U.S. president Donald Trump began setting tariffs and other trade barriers on China with the goal of forcing it to make changes to what the U.S. says are longstanding unfair trade practices and intellectual property theft.
-The first Trump administration stated that these practices may contribute to the U.S.–China trade deficit, and that the Chinese government requires transfer of American technology to China.
-In response to US trade measures, the Chinese government accused the Trump administration of engaging in nationalist protectionism and took retaliatory action.
-After the trade war escalated through 2019, in January 2020 the two sides reached a tense phase-one agreement.
-By the end of Trump's first presidency, the trade war was widely characterized as a failure for the United States.
+An economic conflict between China and the United States has been ongoing since January 2018, when U.S. president Donald Trump began imposing tariffs and other trade barriers on China with the aim of forcing it to make changes to what the U.S. has said are longstanding unfair trade practices and intellectual property theft.
+The first Trump administration stated that these practices may contribute to the U.S.–China trade deficit, and that the Chinese government requires the transfer of American technology to China.
+In response to the trade measures, CCP general secretary Xi Jinping's administration accused the Trump administration of engaging in nationalist protectionism and took retaliatory action.
+Following the trade war's escalation through 2019, the two sides reached a tense phase-one agreement in January 2020; however, China failed to buy the $200 billion worth of additional imports specified as part of it.
+By the end of Trump's first presidency, the trade war was widely characterized by American media outlets as a failure for the United States.

 0 shares 1 views